oracle/macaron/docs/source/pages/tutorials/use_verification_summary_attestation.rst

       }

 The VSA adheres to the `schema <https://slsa.dev/spec/v1.0/verification_summary>`_ provided by SLSA.
 However, rather than specifying a URI for the policy, it includes the policy directly within the VSA under the ``predicate.policy.content`` field.
+The VSA also includes the list of subjects and their corresponding checksums that have been verified, the version of Macaron used, the timestamp of the verification, and the result of the verification.

-Below is a pretty-printed format of the policy as it appears in the VSA.
+Here is a pretty-printed version of the policy as it appears in the VSA, along with its description.

 .. toggle::